-Option #1 for individuals with bachelors degrees: ELPS 780 Introduction to Higher Education is the anchoring course.
+Students will select ELPS 780 Introduction to Higher Education as a core course.
 The student would take 2 additional courses selected from among master's courses.
 These could be counted towards a master's degree.

 Graduate Admissions Requirements